solygambas/next-projects/07-property-pulse/README.md

 - creating an API route.
 - constructing Property and User models using Mongoose and TypeScript.
 - fetching data in a server component.
+- setting up NextAuth.js with Google OAuth.
+- handling user sessions, with the ability to sign in and out.
+- ensuring that certain routes are accessible only to authenticated users.

 Based on [Next.js From Scratch](https://www.udemy.com/course/nextjs-from-scratch/) by Brad Traversy (2024).